chinchalinchin/pgadmin-container/README.md

 A <b>pgadmin</b> server will then be available at <i>localhost:5050</i>.
 You will need to login with the credentials defined in the PGADMIN_DEFAULT_EMAIL and PGADMIN_DEFAULT_PASSWORD.
 If you can't login with the username/password combo defined in the <i>.env</i> file, then you may need to delete the <b>pgadmin</b> volume and recreate it.
 [See the following stack for more information]( https://stackoverflow.com/questions/65629281/pgadmin-docker-error-incorect-username-or-password)

-The database credentials in the environment variables are injected into <b>PGPASSFILE</b> credential file., which is turn is injected into the <b>PGADMIN_SERVER_JSON_FILE</b> server configuration.
+The database credentials in the environment variables are injected into <b>PGPASSFILE</b> credential fil, which is turn is injected into the <b>PGADMIN_SERVER_JSON_FILE</b> server configuration.
 After logging in with the <b>PGADMIN_DEFAULT_USER</b> and <b>PGADMIN_DEFAULT_EMAIL</b>, you should not need to log into the databases themselves.
 For this reason, be extremely careful with deploying this application.
+This setup is solely for ease of local development.
+Do not use this configuration in production without changing the <b>PGPASSFILE</b> injection process.

 # Useful Links